Cxyu629/tp/docs/UserGuide.md

 ### Listing all contacts: `list`

-Shows a list of all contacts in the address book.
+Shows a list of all contacts in the address book and resets contact order by oldest contact first.

 Format: `list`